HIPAA

 Notice of Privacy Practices

-- How they use and share your health information; and,
+- How Medicaid uses and shares your health information; and,

-- What rights individuals have under HIPAA to manage their own health information.
+- What rights you have under HIPAA to manage your own health information.

 Here are copies of the Medicaid Notice of Privacy Practices in English and Spanish.